 Even if you think you have found your dream home, this popular question might be one to avoid in favour of playing it a bit cool.

-After all, as a first-time buyer, you're in a strong position to negotiate – you have nothing to sell, and you are not dragging a potentially tortuous chain behind you.
+After all, as a first-time buyer, you're in a strong position to negotiate – you have nothing to sell, and you're not in a chain.

 Instead, ask if there have been any other offers made on the property and for how much.
 While the estate agent isn’t legally obliged to disclose this information, you might get a hint.

-You can also check what nearby homes have sold for at Zoopla’s valuation tool.
+You can also check what nearby homes have sold for with Zoopla’s valuation tool.
 Use this and other information you have gleaned to inform your offer.

 You will need to put the offer in writing (email is fine), and the estate agent will put this to the seller.

 “Can I speak to the seller direct?”

 You may meet and chat to the owner during a viewing – but the agent's job it is to broker the deal between you and the seller.

 “Do I really need to pay for a full survey?”